 Display and say aloud ONLY one Seal Code at a time to enter Sections 2-4.
 All students will enter the same Seal Code.
-Pause to make sure all students are in the correct Section.
+Pause again to make sure all students are in the correct Section.

 You will have 70 minutes to complete this Section.
 I will let you know when you have 10 minutes of testing time left.
 Be sure you click the SUBMIT button after each Section of the test.
+Do NOT close your device when finished.